-Our highly qualified and experienced team has excellent working relationships with professionals and organisations.
-And our specialised, industrystandard courses - such as electronic, mechanical and renewable energy engineering - will put you on the path towards a rewarding and futureproof career.
+If you've got curiosity, creativity and a passion for change, engineering is the career for you.
+And our practical industry-informed courses - including electronic, mechanical and renewable energy engineering - will put you on the path towards a rewarding and futureproof career.